-If you like to work with older adults, DMACC's Aging Services Management has several programs that will be of interest to you.
+If you like to work with older adults, the DMACC Aging Services Management Degree has several programs that will be of interest to you.
 The courses are designed for the working adult student.
 You will study gerontology, governance of agencies and facilities, management, human resources, legal issues and accounting.
 You can select one of several tracks.

 The Aging Services Management Adult Services Track AAS degree provides students with the coursework to qualify as administrators or directors of residential care facilities, assisted living programs, adult day care programs, home and community-based services and other agencies that work with the elderly.
 Administrators or directors play a vital role in planning, organizing, staffing, directing and controlling the operation of adult services programs.